Nicholas Walters: Walters vs. Donaire

-Making good on his prediction of a knockout in either the 5th or 6th round, Walters defeated Nonito Donaire on 18 October 2014, by technical knockout in the 6th round to capture the WBA World Featherweight Championship.
+Making good on his prediction of a knockout in either the 5th or 6th round, Walters defeated Nonito Donaire in a close competitive fight by technical knockout in the 6th round to capture the WBA World Featherweight Championship.
 He was promoted to Super Champion status in February 2015.

 Walters vs. Marriaga

-He originally weighed in at 127.4 pounds for the fight against Miguel Marriaga, who weighed in at 125.2 pounds.
+Walters originally weighed in at 127.4 pounds for his fight against Miguel Marriaga, who weighed in at 125.2 pounds.
 Walters was given 2 hours to drop to at least 126 pounds, the maximum limit of the Featherweight division.
 Walters did not succeed, being able only to drop to 127 pounds.
 Thus, he was stripped of the title.
-Even though he defeated Marriaga, he did not win the title back, which still remains vacant.
+Walters defeated Marriaga by unanimous decision.

 Walters vs. Sosa

-He then moved to 130lbs, where he was held to a draw by fellow former champion, Jason Sosa.
+He then moved to 130lbs, where he was held to a draw by Jason Sosa.
 Most observers thought Walters clearly won, and the result was controversial.
-Despite a dominant performance by Walters, one judge had Sosa winning the fight, 96-94, while the other two had it a draw, 95-95.
+Despite a dominant performance by Walters, one judge had Sosa winning the fight, 96–94, while the other two had it a draw, 95–95.